 Rents in many major markets are going up fast, which is partially due to people not being able to qualify for a home loan.
 As more people are renting a home, this causes rents to rise.

-This effect could cause a downward pressure on mortgage rates.
+This effect could cause a downward pressure on mortgage rates for first time home buyers.

 #2 Home Prices Are Rising